 The coast live oak woodland of the Forest is a unique community that supports trees that are up to several hundred years old, but often only reach heights of 4 to 15 feet (Holland and Dreher, 1999; SWAP, 2018).
 These gnarled, multi-trunked trees are often referred to as pygmy oaks, and were once recognized as a distinct variety of coast live oak.
 The form and stature of these trees has been attributed to the unusually harsh environmental conditions of the Forest, including salt spray and strong winds blowing off the Estuary and nutrient-poor soil (Holland and Dreher, 1999; SWAP, 2018).
 However, the results of preliminary studies conducted by researchers at California Polytechnic State University in Pomona indicate that soil nutrient content is not likely a limiting resource for the pygmy oaks (Bobich, unpublished).
-In 2018, just over 25 acres of coast live oak woodland were mapped in the Forest (34 percent of mapped communities), which is approximately 2 acres less than what was mapped in 2003.
+In 2018, just over 25 acres of coast live oak woodland were mapped in the Forest (34 percent of mapped communities), which is approximately 2 acres more than what was mapped in 2003.
 During both assessments, the edge of oak canopy was mapped using a combination of direct field observations and available aerial imagery.
 For areas where there was a difference in the extent of mapped oak canopy, historical aerial photographs were closely inspected to determine whether loss or expansion of canopy area was apparent.
-There was no apparent loss in oak canopy observed, and no dead oak trees were observed in the field.
-As such, it is unlikely that the difference in acreage mapped in 2003 compared to 2018 is a result of loss of oak canopy during this time period; rather, it is expected that minor differences in the quality of aerial imagery and mapping methods resulted in slightly different boundaries.
-In particular, it is possible that areas mapped as riparian woodland in 2018 were included as oak woodland in 2003.
+There was no apparent loss or increase in oak canopy observed, and no dead oak trees were observed in the field.
+As such, it is unlikely that the difference in acreage mapped in 2003 compared to 2018 is a result of an increase of oak canopy during this time period; rather, it is expected that minor differences in the quality of aerial imagery and mapping methods resulted in slightly different boundaries.